o3de/o3de.org/content/docs/user-guide/components/reference/gradients/image-gradient.md

 ## Editing an image

-To edit an existing image, press the **Edit** button on the Image Gradient component or selecting the Image Gradient component's icon in the **Component Switcher** in the viewport.
+To edit an existing image, press the **Edit** button on the Image Gradient component or select the Image Gradient component's icon in the **Component Switcher** in the viewport.
 This will enter Paint Brush mode.
-See the [Paint Brush](/docs/user-guide/components/reference/paintbrush/paintbrush) documentation for more details on how to use the Paint Brush.
+Refer to the [Paint Brush](/docs/user-guide/components/reference/paintbrush/paintbrush) documentation for more details on how to use the Paint Brush.

 After editing is complete, end the Paint Brush mode by pressing **Esc**, pressing the **Done** button on the Image Gradient component, or by selecting a different component's icon in the **Component Switcher** in the viewport.
 At this point, the image changes will be saved, re-processed by the Asset Processor, and reloaded when processing is complete.